Raymond James Increases Newmont (NYSE:NEM) Price Target to $82.00

-The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, June 17th.
-Stockholders of record on Thursday, June 3rd will be paid a $0.55 dividend.
-The ex-dividend date is Wednesday, June 2nd.
-This represents a $2.20 dividend on an annualized basis and a dividend yield of 3.13%.
-Newmont’s dividend payout ratio (DPR) is 82.71%.
+The business also recently announced a quarterly dividend, which will be paid on Thursday, June 17th.
+Shareholders of record on Thursday, June 3rd will be issued a $0.55 dividend.
+This represents a $2.20 annualized dividend and a yield of 3.13%.
+The ex-dividend date of this dividend is Wednesday, June 2nd.
+Newmont’s payout ratio is currently 82.71%.

-In other Newmont news, CEO Thomas Ronald Palmer sold 5,150 shares of the stock in a transaction on Thursday, April 1st.
-The shares were sold at an average price of $61.03, for a total transaction of $314,304.50.
-Following the completion of the sale, the chief executive officer now owns 281,825 shares of the company’s stock, valued at approximately $17,199,779.75.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
-Also, SVP Blake Rhodes sold 3,000 shares of the stock in a transaction on Wednesday, May 19th.
-The shares were sold at an average price of $75.00, for a total transaction of $225,000.00.
-Following the sale, the senior vice president now directly owns 51,311 shares of the company’s stock, valued at approximately $3,848,325.
+In other news, EVP Jennifer Cmil sold 6,348 shares of the stock in a transaction on Friday, March 26th.
+The stock was sold at an average price of $61.00, for a total transaction of $387,228.00.
+Following the completion of the transaction, the executive vice president now directly owns 17,814 shares in the company, valued at approximately $1,086,654.
+The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Also, COO Robert D. Atkinson sold 2,024 shares of the stock in a transaction on Thursday, April 1st.
+The stock was sold at an average price of $61.03, for a total value of $123,524.72.
+Following the transaction, the chief operating officer now owns 94,612 shares of the company’s stock, valued at $5,774,170.36.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 52,862 shares of company stock valued at $3,536,001 in the last three months.
-0.12% of the stock is currently owned by corporate insiders.
+Over the last 90 days, insiders sold 52,862 shares of company stock valued at $3,536,001.
+0.12% of the stock is owned by company insiders.

-Institutional investors and hedge funds have recently made changes to their positions in the business.
-Tompkins Financial Corp purchased a new stake in shares of Newmont in the 4th quarter worth about $26,000.
-Aspire Private Capital LLC lifted its position in shares of Newmont by 3,592.9% in the 1st quarter.
-Aspire Private Capital LLC now owns 517 shares of the basic materials company’s stock worth $31,000 after purchasing an additional 503 shares during the period.
-Creative Financial Designs Inc. ADV lifted its position in shares of Newmont by 47.3% in the 1st quarter.
-Creative Financial Designs Inc. ADV now owns 551 shares of the basic materials company’s stock worth $33,000 after purchasing an additional 177 shares during the period.
-AllSquare Wealth Management LLC purchased a new stake in shares of Newmont in the 1st quarter worth about $33,000.
-Finally, SOA Wealth Advisors LLC. purchased a new stake in shares of Newmont in the 4th quarter worth about $34,000.
-78.56% of the stock is owned by institutional investors and hedge funds.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in NEM.
+Stratos Wealth Partners LTD. grew its holdings in shares of Newmont by 28.7% during the 4th quarter.
+Stratos Wealth Partners LTD. now owns 5,950 shares of the basic materials company’s stock worth $356,000 after purchasing an additional 1,326 shares during the period.
+First Trust Advisors LP boosted its holdings in Newmont by 10.0% during the 4th quarter.
+First Trust Advisors LP now owns 355,584 shares of the basic materials company’s stock valued at $21,296,000 after acquiring an additional 32,250 shares during the period.
+Winslow Evans & Crocker Inc. boosted its holdings in Newmont by 12.2% during the 4th quarter.
+Winslow Evans & Crocker Inc. now owns 13,403 shares of the basic materials company’s stock valued at $803,000 after acquiring an additional 1,461 shares during the period.
+Palouse Capital Management Inc. boosted its holdings in Newmont by 79.3% during the 4th quarter.
+Palouse Capital Management Inc. now owns 77,237 shares of the basic materials company’s stock valued at $4,626,000 after acquiring an additional 34,149 shares during the period.
+Finally, Meyer Handelman Co. boosted its holdings in Newmont by 6.4% during the 4th quarter.
+Meyer Handelman Co. now owns 244,488 shares of the basic materials company’s stock valued at $14,643,000 after acquiring an additional 14,794 shares during the period.
+Institutional investors and hedge funds own 78.56% of the company’s stock.

 Newmont Corporation engages in the production and exploration of gold.
 It also explores for copper, silver, zinc, and lead.
 The company has operations and/or assets in the United States, Canada, Mexico, Dominican Republic, Peru, Suriname, Argentina, Chile, Australia, and Ghana.
 As of December 31, 2020, it had proven and probable gold reserves of 94.2 million ounces and land position of 58,900 square kilometers.